afsc-assessments/planteam/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `planteam` is to facilitate the developement of the annual summary using .Rmd files to produce a word doc - that will likely be hosted on google docs for edits.
+The goal of `planteam` is to facilitate the development of the annual summary using .Rmd files to produce a word doc - that will likely be hosted on google docs for edits.

 ## Installation